Tcoursecareers23/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-In this section I outline the implementations of the on-premises Active Directory within Azure Virtual Machines.<br />
+In this section I'm showing some of the implementations of the on-premises Active Directory within Azure Virtual Machines.<br />